Man who was found shot in homeowner’s garage identified

-FRESNO, California (KSEE/KGPE) — The man who was found shot in the garage of someone’s home in southeast Fresno on Sunday has been identified.
+FRESNO, California (KSEE) — The man who was found shot in the garage of someone’s home in southeast Fresno on Sunday has been identified.

 The Fresno County Sheriff’s said the homeowner has no idea who the victim is.